SouthernMade/beacon-toolkit/README.md

 ## Transmitting

-The default UUID is broadcast with `00` for major and minor.
+The default UUID is broadcast with default major/minor.
 You can use another iOS device running this app to detect the beacon.
 A combination of `hcitool lescan` and `hcidump --raw` can also be used to detect the beacon.